MONEI/docs/docs/monei-js-api.md

     if (result.error) {
       // Inform the user if there was an error.
     } else {
-      // Send the token to your server. moneiTokenHandler(result.token);
+      // Confirm payment using the token.
+      moneiTokenHandler(result.token);
     }
   })